 Returning Air to Your Factory

-Have fans blowing air back into the factory to replace the air that's removed
+Use fans to blow air back into the factory

-Decide how to replace the extracted air, by volume in real-time.
+Determine how to replace the extracted air volume in real-time.

-Please remember that you can return air to the factory if the air is clean and your filters are designed and maintained properly (and note that not all industrial processes are allowed for air return for health issues).
+Remember that air return is possible if the air is clean and your filters are appropriately designed and maintained.
+However, it's essential to note that not all industrial processes permit air return due to potential health risks.

-Once you've decided to 'return air' - you've already learned that by returning air extracted by your dust collector - you will have done HVAC analysis and realized the savings difference you will benefit from.
-Returning the air will save you some money!
-Imagine outside the air is 20 degrees Fahrenheit and the heated or cooled air inside your plant is 68 degrees Fahrenheit - NOW, those are 48 degrees you have to pay to heat or cool your plant's environment.
-So, running your collection fans at 100% (or 60 Hz) sucks a lot of air out of your plant...the treated heated/cooled air you have "paid" to treat!!
+Once you opt for 'returning air', you've likely conducted an HVAC analysis and identified the potential savings.
+By returning the air extracted by your dust collector, you can save money!
+Picture this: the outside air is 20 degrees Fahrenheit, and the treated air inside your factory is 68 degrees Fahrenheit - that's 48 degrees you have to pay to heat or cool your workspace.
+Running your collection fans at 100% (or 60 Hz) pulls a significant amount of treated air from your factory - the air you've "paid" to condition!

 Author: Matthew "Mateo" Rodriguez